Trustpoint-Project/trustpoint/docs/source/test_plan/test_cases_func_req.rst

 To verify that the system automatically generates Issuing CAs based on configuration, we will test the following scenarios:

 #.
-Successful Auto-Generation of an Issuing CA
+Successful Auto-Generation of an :term:`Issuing CA`
-    - The admin configures the system with predefined settings for an Issuing CA.
+    - The admin configures the system with predefined settings for an :term:`Issuing CA`.
     - The system automatically generates the CA without manual intervention.
     - The CA appears in the list of available CAs.